Ear Scuba Diving Tips: Clear Those Ears for a Safe Dive

 The most common method of clearing your ears is called the Valsalva maneuver.
 To perform this, you close your mouth, pinch your nostrils closed and gently blow through your nose.

-If you are having problems, try these ear scuba diving tips to help you descend safely:
+However, if you are having problems, try these ear scuba diving tips to help you descend safely:

 Start on the Surface